glamrock/Stormy/roadmap_notes.md

     Select port (or automatically pick one)
     Existing key? [y/N]
         Key select
-    Output
+    Setup all cron tasks

 Unrelated / Semi-related / Maybe related but only if you're me?
+    Detect OS and install sudo/su?
+This would streamline code a bit since I wouldn't need to detect at various intervals, buuut would make it much less portable to BSD and other heretical platforms.

-At some point, make a BSD vm to get a shallot
+    At some point, make a BSD vm to get a shallot (maybe future feature for BSD?)
     Is it possible to save users from themselves?
     Detect apache/php, and if so, exit script?
+This would piss a lot of people off, but would reduce the number of (successful) mass attacks against tor hidden services.
     Harden their platform for them?

+Other platforms to consider
+    APAF is a thing that exists. #peerpressure Bloxsom?
+(I really hate their design though.
+This would end with me designing a new theme for the platform =/ ) Jekyll -- too advanced for most users of this script, but maybe. moinmoin or other flatfile wiki
+    OONI co-installation to run periodic tests and send the data back to me via hidden service?
+This would be 10x amaze